-One thing I didn’t know before my Antigua holidays is that the national sport is cricket – there’s fields across the island, and a state of the art stadium too.
+The national sport is cricket – there are fields across the island, and a state of the art stadium too.
 Another beloved sport is sailing, with Antigua sailing week attracting lots of locals as well as tourists from all over the world.

-If there’s one thing I loved during my Antigua holidays, that’s the people.
+If there’s one thing you will love during your time in Antigua, that’s the people.
 I think it is hard to beat the welcoming vibe, the genuine friendliness and the smiles of Antigua.
-Anywhere I went people were nothing but nice to me, always keen for a chat, always helpful.
+Anywhere you visit people are nothing but nice to you, always keen for a chat, always helpful.
 A friend and I noticed how, whenever we said “thank you” the locals would reply “you’re welcome.”
-Such a small, simple thing that truly made a difference and restored my faith in the Caribbean region, after a close to disastrous trip to Cuba.
+Such a small, simple thing that truly makes a difference.

 To read more about my experience in Cuba, read this post.

 The majority of people in Antigua are of African descent (around 95%); and around 80% are Christians, one thing which is reflected in the many colorful (and some really antique) churches scattered around the island.
-One of the nicest things to do in Antigua is visiting the churches, though it’s not always easy to find them open.
+I recommend visiting the churches, though it’s not always easy to find them open.

-The official languageof Antigua is English– though one of the first things I noticed after arriving is that among themselves locals speak Antiguan Creole.
+The official language of Antigua is English– though one of the first things I noticed after arriving is that among themselves locals speak Antiguan Creole.
 Around 10% of Antiguans also speak Spanish.
-As everyone speaks English, getting to talk to the locals is very easy, and in fact it’s one of the nicest things to do in Antigua.
+As everyone speaks English, getting to talk to the locals is very easy, and in fact it’s one of the nicest things to do.

 Antigua holidays are easy to organize as the country airport is served by many international airlines, such as American Airlines, United Airlines, Air Canada, Delta, British Airways and Virgin Atlantic.
-There’s direct flights to many cities in the US, to London Gatwick and even to Milan Malpensa in Italy.
+There are direct flights to many cities in the US, to London Gatwick and even to Milan Malpensa in Italy.

 As in most former British colonies, driving in Antigua is on the left (or shall I say wrong?) side.
-Renting a car isn’t just one of the nicest things to do in Antigua: it’s also much cheaper than joining a guided tour, especially if the costs can be shared among several people.
-In order to rent a car, a valid driving license is needed, which will be used to issue a temporary license typically valid for 90 days.
+Renting a car isn’t just one of the ways to get around: it’s also much cheaper than joining a guided tour, especially if the costs can be shared among several people.
+In order to rent a car, you will need a valid driving license, which will be used to issue a temporary license typically valid for 90 days.

 The driving on the left shouldn’t be of concern.
-There is a bit of traffic in the capital, but locals are used to tourists looking lost and confused and in fact often stop them to offer directions and help (and how nice is it to meet the beautiful locals during Antigua holidays!).
-Outside the city, there really aren’t many cars at all – just a lot of speed bumps, pigs and donkyes roaming freely: so drive slowly!
+There is a bit of traffic in the capital, but locals are used to tourists looking lost and confused and in fact will often stop you to offer directions and help.
+Outside the city, there really aren’t many cars at all – just a lot of speed bumps, pigs and donkeys roaming freely: so drive slowly!

-The local currencyis the East Caribbean Dollar (XCD).
-At the time of writing, the exchange is $1 USD to $2.7 East Caribbean Dollars.
-Locals commonly use the word “dollars” to refer to XCD, which caused a lot of confusion during my Antigua holidays.
-I was almost outraged when I was asked to pay $10 XCD for a meal in the streets of St.John’s, but then I realized that’s less than $4 USD!
+The local currency is the East Caribbean Dollar (XCD).
+The exchange rat is $1 USD to $2.7 East Caribbean Dollars.
+Locals commonly use the word “dollars” to refer to XCD, which will cause you a lot of confusion.
+Don’t be outraged when you get asked to pay $10 XCD for a meal in the streets of St.John’s – it’s actually less than $4 USD!

 Long Beach is one of the best beaches in Antigua

-17 Things To Do During Your Antigua Holidays
+17 Things To Do In Antigua To Enjoy Your Holidays

 Enjoy the amazing Antigua beaches